java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 that method handles provide means for efficient method invocation, but this mechanism is not meant to replace the Reflection API.

-The biggest differences are:

-- Access checking happens only on method handle creation, which means that method handles should be passed around with caution.
+Method handles offer a performance advantage for method invocation due to a different access checking approach.
+However, since access is checked only on method handle creation, method handles should be passed around with caution.

-- Method invocation is more performant with method handles due to a different access checking approach.
-- Method handles don't provide any tooling for listing the class members and inspecting their properties.
+Unlike the Reflection API, method handles don't provide any tooling for listing class members and inspecting their properties.
-- Method handles make it easy to wrap the direct pointers to methods and fields into more complicated logic which includes argument and return value manipulations.
+On the other hand, the Method Handle API allows us to wrap direct pointers to methods and fields into more complex logic, such as argument and return value manipulations.